ghm0819/ERPoT/README.md

-# ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Based on Lightweight and Compact Polygon Maps
+# ERPoT: Efficient and Robust Pose Tracking for Mobile Robots Using Lightweight Polygon Maps
 ### Motivation

 + The previous pose tracking approaches, while valuable, **often face challenges such as the large size of prior maps**, especially in **large-scale outdoor environments**, which can hinder **computational efficiency** and **map storage**.